bridgewell/Bridgewell-mobile-ios/README.md

 The SDK adds some value to javascript `window` object.
 So they can be access anywhere in javascript code.
 Then the script can display and optimize the user ads experience.
 You have to prepare script to get those value from SDK.
 ```
-// This is server account id which Set Bridgewell Server step
-window.bwsAccountID
+// Property for mobile app device, which include `bundle-id` and `idfa` (optional)
+window.bwsMobile
+// This is geo location data of the user (optional)
+window.bwsGeo
-// This is [advertisingIdentifier](https://developer.apple.com/documentation/adsupport/asidentifiermanager/advertisingidentifier) for iOS
+// This is user's device data such as OS version, screen size ... (optional)
-window.bwsIDFA
+window.bwsDevice
 ```
 If setup on iOS correctly, your script can obtain `bwsAccountID` while `bwsIDFA` need your project to be configurated to [App Tracking Transparency](https://developer.apple.com/documentation/apptrackingtransparency)
 #### Prepare for display media contents and register webview